EricChv/WebDevProjects/Etch-a-Sketch/README.md

 # Etch-a-Sketch

-This is a interactive website that resembes the classic Etch A Sketch toy.
-You can draw anything you want by dragging the mouse across the screen.
-The color darkens as you drag multilpe times over the same area.
+Interactive Etch-a-Sketch web application using HTML5, CSS3, and JavaScript.
+This application emulates the classic Etch-a-Sketch toy, enabling users to draw freehand by dragging the mouse across the canvas.
+The drawing experience is enhanced by implementing a color intensification feature, where the color deepens with each additional stroke over the same area, replicating the classic sketching effect.

 ## Features
 - Draw any figure in a Etch A Sketch style.